This website uses cookies to ensure you get the best experience. Learn more

 Dorchester Collection

-Growing up with a sibling with complex intellectual and physical disabilities and later coming out as bisexual, championing diversity and belonging has always been a personal mission for me.
+Growing up with a sibling with complex learning and physical disabilities and later coming out as bisexual, championing diversity and belonging has always been a personal mission for me.
 This mission began in my university days as a journalism student where I wrote articles and blogs advocating social and environmental justice as well as championing the rights of the LGBTQ+ community and other marginalised groups.
 This mission continued into my professional career as an eLearning designer for a corporate ethics and compliance training provider where I was a DEI Subject Matter Expert.
 I helped global organisations foster inclusive work environments through award winning diversity and inclusion training programs, curriculums and communication strategies to drive transformative behavioural change.
 In my current role, I oversee Dorchester Collection's global CSR/DEI strategy, leading initiatives to not only attract and retain the diverse talent that make us legendary, but nurture inclusive and psychologically safe work environments where people are encouraged to be their authentic selves.
 One such initiative launched is the year-long BELONGING campaign.
 This was designed to move beyond general awareness and deeply explore the diverse identities that exist in our workplace and the challenges they experience so we may nurture an empathetic and compassionate workplace.
 I also co-lead the Corporate Office Engagement Committee.

 Share this